mmmuscus/Shadow-Functions-Engine/README.md

 * Map and field of view editors
 * Character attribute editors (can this character block light? can it block player movement?)

 The next main goal of the project is to make an animation pipeline.
 The plan for it is to have every frame drawn in a textfile under each other, with a general function that can read any animation text file into a 3 dimensional array, and another general function that could play said animation in a set position on the screen.
-Beside this main goal I plan to make several quality of life changes to the different text based editors.
+Beside this main goal I plan to make several quality of life changes to the different text based editors and to the structure and efficency of the code in general.

 # 2. How to use the engine
 ## 2.1.
 How the engine works: a breakdown of the main .cpp file
 ### 2.1.1.
 Initialization
 ###### This section was last checked in the 1.0.0. version of the engine
 First things first.
-The system adds all variables, most of theese are vital for the engine and should not be altered.
+The system adds all variables, most of theese are vital for the engine and should not be altered (unless you understand how theese systems work, in that case go nuts!).
 All of theese will be explained in bigger detail in the next big segement of the documentation, but here are some examples:
 ```cpp
 bool isWPressed;
 ```